Skip to main content

 Every development team has its own way of doing things.
 Code style preferences, testing patterns, error handling approaches, naming conventions - the list goes on.
 The problem?
 AI coding assistants don't know your team's specific practices unless you tell them.

 Forge's custom rules feature solves this by letting you embed your team's standards directly into every AI interaction.
-Instead of repeating the same guidelines in every conversation, you define them once and Forge ensures every agent follows them automatically.
+Instead of repeating the same guidelines in every conversation, you define them once in an AGENTS.md file and the AI follows them automatically.

-Custom rules are persistent instructions that get injected into every AI conversation.
-Think of them as your team's coding constitution - fundamental principles that should guide every decision the AI makes in your codebase.
+Project-specific guidelines are persistent instructions that get injected into every AI conversation.
+Think of them as your team's development constitution - fundamental principles that should guide every decision the AI makes in your codebase.

-When you define custom rules, they become part of the AI's system prompt, meaning they're always active and take priority over default behaviors.
+When you define project guidelines, they become part of the AI's system prompt, meaning they're always active and take priority over default behaviors.

 Quick Reference